mdzzaman/Blog/src/SOLID/README.md

     }
     public void SendInvite(string email, string firstName, string lastName) {
         _userNameService.Validate(firstName, lastName); // Do you think same think is doing hare?
-No it's only call other who has responsibility to validate.
+                                                        //No it's only call other who has responsibility to validate.
         _emailService.Validate(email);
         SmtpClient client = new SmtpClient();
         client.Send(new MailMessage("sitename@invites2you.com", email) { Subject = "Please join me at my party!" });